zhscn/cmk/README.md

 4. `cmk build-tu`: Speeds up iteration by compiling a single source file (translation unit) on its own.

 TODO:
-1. Support multiple build directories.
-2. Support discovering nested build subdirectories from the project root.
+1. Support discovering nested build subdirectories from the project root.